filecoin-project/specs/content/systems/filecoin_mining/storage_mining/_index.md

 A Sector's PoSts must be submitted on time, or that Sector is marked "faulty."
 There are three types of faults:
 * **Declared Fault**: When the Miner explicitly declares a Sector "faulty" _before_ its Deadline's FaultCutoff.
 Recall that `WindowPoSt` proofs are submitted per partition for a specific `ChallengeWindow`.
 A miner has to declare the sector as faulty before the `ChallengeWindow` for the particular partition opens.
 Until the sectors are recovered they will be masked from proofs in subsequent proving periods.
-* **Detected Fault**: Partitions of sectors without PoSt proof verification records, which have not been declared faulty before the deadline's fault cutoff epoch are marked as detected faults.
+* **Detected Fault**: Partitions of sectors without PoSt proof verification records, which have not been declared faulty before the `FaultCutoff` epoch's deadline are marked as detected faults.
-* **Skipped Fault**: If a sector is currently in active or recovering state and has not been declared faulty before, but the PoSt submission does not include a proof for this sector, then this is a "skipped fault" state.
+* **Skipped Fault**: If a sector is currently in active or recovering state and has not been declared faulty before, but the miner's PoSt submission does not include a proof for this sector, then this is a "skipped fault" sector.
 In other words, when a miner submits PoSt proofs for a partition but does not include proofs for some sectors in the partition, then these sectors are in "skipped fault" state.
+This is in contrast to the "detected fault" state, where the miner does not submit a PoSt proof at all.
+The skipped fault is helpful in case a sector becomes faulty after the `FaultCutoff` epoch.

 Note that the "skipped fault" allows for sector-wise fault penalties, as compared to partition-wide faults and penalties, as is the case with "detected faults".